Ankita-Shodhan/Sprinklr-CSS-Style-Guide/README.md

 ### Quotes

 Quotes are optional in CSS and SCSS.
-Obvious chooses to use quotes as it is visually clearer that the string is not a selector or a style property.
+You should use single quotes as it is visually clearer that the string is not a selector or a style property.

 **Bad**